src-d/gitbase/docs/using-gitbase/getting-started.md

 ## Connecting to the server

-When the server is started,a MySQL client is needed to connect to the server.
+When the server is started, a MySQL client is needed to connect to the server.
 For example:

 ```bash
 $ mysql -q -u root -h 127.0.0.1